 Mark Balletto has been performing and recording as My Record Player since 2003.
 Based in Grand Rapids, MI via Chicago, My Record Player released the CD, Come Around, in 2004 and the digital-only single, “Gold”, in 2009.

-A succession of digitally-distributed singles and videos continue to be released in 2017 including the digital-only single, “Tearin’ At The Heart Of Me”.
+A succession of digitally-distributed singles and videos continue to be released including the 2017 digital-only single, “Tearin’ At The Heart Of Me”.

 Mark also performs and records with Chicago quintet Dolly Varden, providing guitar, lap steel, and vocals since 1993.